Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Holographic Network

 for the mixed edges.
 The other functions of (\ref{sect3: TTfromHHnew}) can be obtained from the traceless condition of the stress tensor \cite{McAvity:1993ue} as

 We verify the constraint (\ref{sect3: TT constraint}) by using the following relation

-\subsection{AdS/NCFT}
+\subsubsection{AdS/NCFT}

-This subsection studies the two-point function of the stress tensor in holographic Gauss–Bonnet gravity with a tensionless Net-brane.
-The action is given by $I_{\text{GB}}=I_{\text{GB bulk}}+I_{\text{GB NB}}$ (\ref{sect2: GBactionbulk},\ref{sect2: GBactionbdy}) with $T=0$.
+This subsection examines the two-point function of the stress tensor in holographic GB gravity with a tensionless Net-brane.
+The scenario involving a tensive Net-brane is too complex, and we will address it in future work.
+Our findings suggest that zero tension is associated with non-unitary NCFTs.
+As illustrated in Figure \ref{causal GB}, causal NCFTs require non-negative tension.
+Consequently, various pieces of evidence indicate that the tension of the Net-brane should be positive in AdS/NCFT.
+We will further investigate this issue in the next section.

+We take the action $I_{\text{GB}}=I_{\text{GB bulk}}+I_{\text{GB NB}}$ (\ref{sect2: GBactionbulk},\ref{sect2: GBactionbdy}) with $T=0$.
 For simplicity, we consider an identical AdS radius $l_m$ for all spacetime branches and set $l_m=1$.
 Following the procedure of \cite{Liu:1998bu}, we take the following ansatz for the perturbative metric

 with the gauge

 Imposing the JC (\ref{sect2: GB JC}), the continuous condition $\overset{(m)}{h}_{ij}|_{NB}=h_{ij}$ on the tensionless Net-brane and the DBC

 on the AdS boundary, we derive the linear metric perturbations